kmusayeva/AMF-Preds/README.md

 * choose n number of top frequent species ```species.get_top_species(num_top=10)```

-### License
+### Licence
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT Licence - see the LICENCE.md file for details.

 ### Author